Caramel Nougat Pecan Rolls

 - Measure out another cup of cream.
 Once it reaches the 238 mark, slowly pour in the cup of cream and stir.

-- Continue boiling over high heat until it reaches 238 degrees again.
+- Continue boiling over high or medium high heat until it reaches 238 degrees again.

 - Pour the mixture into the buttered 9x13 inch pan.
 Wait a minute or two, then stir in 1 and 1/2 teaspoons vanilla.